Renaissance School ofMedicine

-SOM Alumni Scholarship Fund: Scholarships are awarded to students based on academic excellence, financial need & community service
+SOM Alumni Scholarship Fund: Current Use Fund that awards students based on academic excellence, financial need & community service

 SOM Alumni Scholarship Endowment Fund: Need and merit-based scholarships are awarded with the dividends earned from the endowment

-SOM Alumni Fund: Funding is awarded to the alumni board to support educational initiatives that benefit the School of Medicine and its students
+SOM Alumni Fund: Funding for the alumni board to support educational initiatives that benefit the School of Medicine and its students

 SOM Alumni International Medicine Award Fund: Funding is awarded to student volunteers traveling on International Medical Missions to underdeveloped countries

-Stethoscope Drive Fund: This fund supports the sponsorship of a personalized 3M Littman Cardiology III stethoscope for an incoming medical student
+Stethoscope Drive Fund: This fund supports the sponsorship of a personalized 3M Littman Cardiology IV stethoscope for an incoming medical student